 It is likely, that permaculture yields are even higher than reported in this study.
 At some permaculture sites, yields of soft fruits, tree fruits and nuts from areas with mainly vegetable production were not recorded by the farmers.
 Additionally, feed provisioning from investigated areas for livestock integrated in crop production could not be taken into account in this study.
 Such provision constitutes an additional yield produced within the same area, reducing the need for external feeds.
-This includes runner ducks or chicken for permanent or temporal pest control on vegetable areas; sheep, geese or chicken grazing below woody crops or pigs fed with crops not suitable for sale.(Shepard 2013)(Holmgren 2002)(Reiff et al. 2024a)(Magno 2024)
+This includes runner ducks or chicken for permanent or temporal pest control on vegetable areas; sheep, geese or chicken grazing below woody crops or pigs fed with crops not suitable for sale.

+The relatively young age of many investigated permaculture sites likely also influenced the reported yields.
+Permaculture systems can be understood as analogous to natural succession, where ecosystems mature over time and become increasingly stable, resilient, and productive (Shepard 2013).
+Similarly, a ‘mature’ permaculture system develops an intricate arrangement of mutually supporting species, which not only enhances ecological functions such as pest control and soil health but also reduces the need for external inputs like fertilizers, pesticides, and feed.
+This reduction in external inputs would further improve the relative productivity of permaculture systems(Holmgren 2002).
+In addition, higher nutrient concentrations in permaculture soils are likely to result in more nutritious food, which is essential to combat widespread malnutrition in the developing world (Reiff et al. 2024a).

+Beyond these biological and ecological aspects, permaculture systems also encompass a significant social dimension.
+They are designed to foster community involvement, knowledge sharing, and local food sovereignty (Magno 2024).
+These social benefits represent an additional form of 'yield,' although they could not be measured in this study.
+For example, the collaborative and participatory nature of permaculture often strengthens social networks and promotes educational opportunities within communities, which can indirectly contribute to long-term food security and resilience.
+While these social ‘yields’ are difficult to quantify, they are critical for understanding the broader contribution of permaculture to sustainable food systems.

 Table 2: Statistics.
 Results of t-Tests and linear models on the Land-Equivalent-Ratios (LER) of 11 permaculture sites as compared to total German agriculture and to German organic agriculture fitted in R.